 Après and off-piste define this pretty valley, which attracts powder-hounds and ski bums season after season.
 With challenging runs, technical backcountry and bars galore, adrenaline runs high in St Anton.

 Host to the annual Snowbombing festival, this sprawling village is set in the steep-sided Zillertal Valley and offers skiing on two separate plateaux.
 With a huge variety of terrain, internationally acclaimed snow-park and stacks of non-skiing activities, Mayrhofen is popular with all abilities.
+Alternatively you can stay in Gerlos which accesses the same ski area.

 This glam yet traditional resort – often referred to as the “Pearl of the Alps”- is renowned for its lively après-ski, spectacular skiing and authentic charm.
 Best visited in high season, when its lower altitude slopes enjoy the best snow coverage.